Pranjal-Jamuar/gitDemo/README.md

-# gitDemo
+# Git Demo Repository

-This is a demo app for the Git course.
+This repo is part of me learning about git and github usage but to I created this repo to keep my setup json files for C++ and JavaScript here.